GR

 5. Reassuring Maritime Medics

 By understanding that they are protected both legally and professionally, maritime medics can carry out their duties without fear of legal repercussions, focusing on delivering essential care.
+This reassurance plays a vital role in maintaining a calm and effective response during emergencies.

 Reassuring Maritime Medics